Jyothirmai-123/Automated-University-Timetable-Management-System/README.md

 ## Key Features:
 ### User Authentication
-Login securely through admin details (For admin details you can [Jyothirmai Vanaparthi](https://github.com/Jyothirmai-123) Connect me..Here)
+Login securely through admin details (For admin details you can Connect me..Here [Jyothirmai Vanaparthi](https://github.com/Jyothirmai-123) )

 ### Admin Dashboard
 Displayed the departmental statistics, such as number of lecturers, subjects, rooms, and periods.